 Devices that do not have a battery meter will not display a percentage or remaining capacity estimate, however the other data will be shown.

 Click on the asset name (1) to view the device performance counters and battery percentage graph.

 When not hovering over the graph, the current counter values are shown.
 However along the graph to display the counter values at that point in time.
 Red dots on the graph indicate a counter reset, which is generally due to a hard reset (devices removed and reinserted)

 Sudden drops in the graph may indicate an issue.
 And comparing this to the counter values can help in debugging.

-E.g the Failed GPS fix value increases greatly during the time of increased battery usage, indicating the device may have been moved to a location with no GPS signal, and is using battery excessively due to attempting to get a fix for the full GPS Timeout period (generally 60s) on each attempt.
+For example, if the Failed GPS fix value increases greatly during the time of increased battery usage, this could indicate the device may have been moved to a location with no GPS signal, and is using battery excessively due to attempting to get a fix for the full GPS Timeout period (generally 60s) on each attempt.

 Click on the icon shown in (2) to open the Google Maps page of the device location.

 Click on (3) to open the device in OEM Server